[UPDATED SEPTEMBER 2023]

 As dog lovers, we can be forgiven for not being entirely jubilant at the prospect of the current daily ritual of walking the dog in the dark.

-It’s not much better in the country.
-In late autumn, the countryside is essentially one ginormous mud bath.
-Mud sticks to your boots in enormous clumps, approximately doubling your weight, as you struggle to release one foot at a time from the primeval gloop.
-Your dog races ahead, joyously unconcerned with your predicament, leaving you alternately skidding and staggering along in the dark.
+It’s not much better in the country, either.
+In late autumn, the countryside may essentially become an enormous mud bath – with the primeval gloop sticking to your boots and forming a slipping hazard.
+Of course, your dog is likely to race ahead, joyously unconcerned with your predicament, leaving you alternately skidding and staggering along in the dark.

 How to make the most of your night-time walks